kaushikrohida/Uber-Data-Engineering-Project-with-Google-Cloud-Platform/Readme.md

 - **Insightful Visualization with Looker Studio**: Allows easy exploration of trip data patterns, fare trends, and regional trip behavior.

 This project provides a foundation for analyzing transportation data and serves as a framework for implementing similar data engineering solutions across various industries.
 It showcases a scalable approach to data-driven decision-making in the digital age.

+## Contributing

+Contributions are welcome!
+If you'd like to improve the project or fix issues, feel free to open a pull request.

+## Contact

+For questions or suggestions, please contact [Kaushik Rohida](mailto:rohidakaushik@gmail.com).